 Yet, children’s hospitals have continually adapted to meet the needs of patients and their families.

-I recently spoke with my colleague Leonard G. Feld, MD, PhD, a pediatric subspecialist and physician leader, who has seen many hospitals and practices through difficult times.
+We recently spoke with Leonard G. Feld, MD, PhD, a pediatric subspecialist and physician leader, who has seen many hospitals and practices through difficult times.
 One of his biggest concerns during the pandemic has been maintaining access for kids to the care they need.